rohanrhu/gdb-frontend/README.md

 * GDB's main-thread is being blocked during running process. (gdb-frontend has an interrupting mechanism to fixing this but it is not enough yet.)
 * Windows-GDB's prompt is being blocked during running process and there are some issues about interrupting the application.
-* Current release of GDB contain Python2.
+* Current release of Windows-GDB contains Python2.
 New GDB have Python3 but it is not released yet.

 ## Documentation
 Documentation is TODO yet.